AJMansfield/Intelligence-Core-Public/kttu02.5.md

 "_Cu'fd mroy ic icnir s'daems._"

-You don't understand a word of it, and from the looks of things you don't think Jerry or Eli understand that dialect either, for that matter, but one thing it does make clear is that there is some kind of _massive_ cultural disconnect here.
+You don't understand a word of it, and from the looks of things you don't think Jerry or Eli understand that specific dialect either, for that matter, but one thing it does make clear is that there is some kind of _massive_ cultural disconnect here.

 You sigh.